spacelift-io/user-documentation/docs/integrations/cloud-providers/azure.md

 ## Managed identities

-Azure [Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/) allow you to assign an identity to an Azure virtual machine, and then use that identity for role assignment.
+Azure [Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/){: rel="nofollow"} allow you to assign an identity to an Azure virtual machine, and then use that identity for role assignment.
 This means that you can grant your Spacelift private workers permission to manage your Azure resources,without having to store any credentials in Spacelift, or deal with credential rotation.

 To use a managed identity, you need to take the following steps:

 - Follow the [instructions](../../concepts/worker-pools.md) to setup a private worker pool.
 - Create an Azure VM with a managed identity, and install the worker binary on it.
-- Configure the [Azure provider](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/managed_service_identity#configuring-terraform-to-use-a-managed-identity) to use the managed identity for authentication.
+- Configure the [Azure provider](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/managed_service_identity#configuring-terraform-to-use-a-managed-identity){: rel="nofollow"} to use the managed identity for authentication.

 To configure the Azure provider to use the managed identity, add the following environment variables to your stack: